Kavignon/kavignon/README.md

 You can find a list below of what I'm currently focused on:

 - Creating an [educational environment for newcomers to learn about F#](https://github.com/Kavignon/School-of-FP-on-.NET).
-- Building my React knowledge from the ground up with the course bundle 'Epic React Pro'.
+- [Building my React knowledge from the ground up](https://github.com/Kavignon/epic-react-with-fsharp) with the course bundle [Epic React Pro](https://epicreact.dev/).
 - Implementing an [automatic interests and schedule planner and match maker](https://github.com/Kavignon/FSharp-Mentorship-Automatic-Planner) for the F# Software Foundation Mentorship education program
 - Co-author of a [suite of Roslyn analyzers meant to analyze and advise on your use of collections and LINQ APIs](https://github.com/hypertherm/DotNet.SystemCollections.Analyzers)
 - Leading a web application at work where the backend is done through F#.